Last updated October 17th, 2019.

 Neither jurisdiction has estate or capital gains tax, making both a great choice for investors or wealthy retirees.

 For example, Singapore is a hub for entrepreneurship.
-It’s easier to navigate for venture capital firms, and safer for a risky investment in a new company.
+It’s easier to navigate for venture capital firms and safer to launch an international startup in.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.